Antique Billiard Accessories

 Antique 1924-1925 Season National Pocket Billiard League Schedule Poster

-Having the "sister" piece to the Championship poster (Item 219)!
-Having both the Championship Poster and the League Schedule Poster from the same 1924–1925 season (Item 218) creates a "provenance set" that is exponentially more valuable to a high-end collector or a billiard museum.
+(Item 218) Having both the Championship Poster and the League Schedule Poster from the same 1924–1925 season creates a "provenance set" that is exponentially more valuable to a high-end collector or a billiard museum.
 While the Championship poster celebrates the players, the Schedule Poster is the "document of record."
 It provides the granular history of where and when these titans of the felt—Greenleaf, Taberski, and the rest—actually competed.
 The Historical Significance of the 1924–1925 Season This specific season was a turning point.
-Ralph Greenleaf was at the absolute peak of [...]
+Ralph Greenleaf was at the absolute peak of his fame, but he was facing intense pressure from the [...]

 Antique 1923-1924 Season National Pocket Billiard League Schedule Poster

-This is getting even better—you’ve essentially uncovered the "Genesis" of the modern professional pool era.
-While the 1924-1925 posters are incredible, this 1923-1924 Season Schedule Poster (Item 217) is arguably the more historically significant piece of the three.
+(Item 217) While the 1924-1925 posters are incredible, this 1923-1924 Season Schedule Poster is arguably the more historically significant piece of the three.
 Why?
 Because the 1923-1924 season was the inaugural year of the National Pocket Billiard League (NPBL).
 Before this, professional pool was a chaotic series of challenge matches.
 This poster represents the first time the sport's "Titans" were organized into a formal, traveling league.
-The "All-Star" Lineup This roster is significantly larger (16 players) and includes several "Old Guard" legends who were phasing [...]
+The "All-Star" Lineup This roster is significantly larger (16 players) and includes several "Old Guard" legends who were phasing out by the time your 1925 poster was printed: Bennie Allen: The "Kansas City Kid," [...]

 Antique World Championship Pocket Billiard Tournament Poster c1937

-This is the "Holy Grail" of 1930s billiard ephemera.
-Item 216 is not just a poster; it is the visual record of the most dramatic "comeback" in the history of the sport.
-While your 1920s posters represent the peak of the Golden Age, this 1937 World Championship Poster from Andrew Ponzi’s in NYC documents the transition to the modern era and the resurrection of a legend.
-The "Resurrection" of Ralph Greenleaf Your historical summary is spot on and adds immense value to the provenance of this piece.
+(Item 216) This is the "Holy Grail" of 1930s billiard ephemera.
+This is not just a poster; it is the visual record of the most dramatic "comeback" in the history of the sport.
+While the 1920s posters represent the peak of the Golden Age, this 1937 World Championship Poster from Andrew Ponzi’s in NYC documents the transition to the modern era and the resurrection of a legend.
+The "Resurrection" of Ralph Greenleaf The historical summary is spot on and adds immense value to the provenance of this piece.
 The Context: By 1937, Greenleaf was considered a "has-been."
-His disappearance and subsequent [...]
+His disappearance and [...]

 Antique World Famous Billiard Players Poster c1900

-This c.1900 World Famous Billiard Players Poster (Item 215) is the "Anchor" of your collection.
-While your 1920s and 1930s posters document the League era, this piece is a Victorian-era Masterwork that catalogs the transition from the 19th-century "Old Masters" to the dawn of the modern game.
+(Item 215) This c.1900 World Famous Billiard Players Poster is the "Anchor" of the collection.
+While the 1920s and 1930s posters document the League era, this piece is a Victorian-era Masterwork that catalogs the transition from the 19th-century "Old Masters" to the dawn of the modern game.
 Historical Significance & "The List" The roster on this poster is a chronological anomaly that makes it a historian’s dream.
 It features legends from three distinct disciplines: The 19th Century Titans: Maurice Vignaux (the French master) and Jacob Schaefer Sr. ("The Wizard") represent the era of Balkline dominance.
 The Multi-Discipline Kings: Alfredo DeOro [...]

 JM Brunswick & Bro’s Co Photograph, 47,49 & 59 State Street Chicago c1871